Emergency Procedure Guide in PDF Format

 - Notify those in the immediate area of the danger.

 - Assist in removing any disabled person from the immediate area.

 - Follow the directions of Building & Floor Coordinators, Fire Wardens, Public Safety Officers and Building & Grounds personnel.

 Know your Emergency Evacuation Route in advance.
 Also be prepared to use an alternate exit in case your primary route is obstructed.
 Plan how you would escape in case of a fire.
 Know your escape routes well enough to be able to make your way in the dark or in dense smoke.

 When the evacuation alarm sounds - you must leave the building!!!!!!

 It is a violation of New York State Law to fail to leave a building when the fire alarm is sounding.
 Always assume it is a real emergency and leave the building.
-It is unlawful for any person to prevent, or order another person from leaving the building when the alarm is sounding.
+It is unlawful for any person to prevent a person from leaving the building or to order a person to remain in a building when the alarm is sounding.